ibecodinghard/TBTray_doubleclick/README.md

-TBTray - Native Win32 Thunderbird tray icon (with a persistant tray icon)
+TBTray - Native Win32 Thunderbird tray icon (with a persistent tray icon)
 =========================================================================

 After the x-th reincarnation of the MinimizeToTray add-on for Thunderbird broke